 6 weeks

-Female to male gender reassignment helps to treat gender dysphoria and helps to alleviate the mental health issues that can come with this diagnosis, such as depression and anxiety.
-FTM surgery will help to boost your confidence and self-esteem and have a positive impact on your quality of life.
-The aim of female to male surgery is to help you feel at ease with your identity.
+Gender reassignment helps to treat gender dysphoria as well as alleviating other mental health conditions that are associated with this diagnosis, such as depression and anxiety.
+FTM top surgery will help to increase your confidence and self-esteem and have a positive impact on your quality of life.
+The aim of this and any gender affirming surgery is to help you feel at ease with your identity and to allow you to present in the way you feel comfortable.

 Words from our clients:

-Double-incision top surgery: This is the most common type of FTM top surgery.
-The surgeon will start by removing the nipples and areolas (the dark area of skin around the nipples) and making them smaller.
-They will then make long incisions to remove the breasts (mastectomy) and liposuction is used to remove any excess fat.
-Any excess skin is also removed.
-Special stitches will be used in order to prevent any puckering of the skin near the incision sites.
+This is the most common method used in FTM top surgery.
+Your surgeon will remove your areolas and nipples and make them smaller.
+They will then make long incisions to remove the breast tissue, known as a mastectomy before using liposuction to remove any excess fat.
+Finally, any excess skin is removed so the incision can be closed leaving a flat chest.
+Your surgeon will use special sutures to create a flat line and prevent any puckering around the incision sites.

-Periareolar top surgery: Also known as donut procedure, periareolar top surgery is best suited to people with smaller chests.
-Periareolar top surgery involves making one circular incision around the border of the areola, followed by a second, larger incision around the first one.
-The surgeon will then remove the breast tissue and use liposuction to suck out any excess fat.
+Periareolar Top Surgery is suited to patients with smaller chests, and is also known as a Donut Procedure.
+Two circular incisions are made, one inside the other, around the border of the areola.
+The breast tissue is then removed and liposuction is used to remove any excess fat.
 The edges of the larger incision are then pulled together, resizing the areola.

-Keyhole top surgery: This particular method of FTM top surgery is best suited for those with very small chests and tight skin.
-It is a straightforward procedure that involves making a small incision along the bottom half of the areola, leaving it partially attached to the body.
-Just like periareolar top surgery, the breast tissue is removed and liposuction carried out.
-The nipples will be resized if necessary.
+This particular method of FTM top surgery is only suited for patients with very small chests and tight skin.
+A small incision is made along the bottom half of the areola, leaving it partially attached to the body.
+Similar to periareolar top surgery, the breast tissue is removed and liposuction carried out to remove any excess fat, if required.
+The nipples will be resized and the incision closed.

 We have invited a selection of the country's very best consultants to join us at the Cadogan Clinic so that you can be sure that whatever the nature of your treatment, you will be seeing one of the top practitioners in the country.